Prag8855/aab/content/docs/anmeldung.md

     - **Datum**: The date the document was issued on.
 Use the DD.MM.YYYY date format.
     - **Gültig bis**: The date of expiration of the document.
 Use the DD.MM.YYYY date format.
 - **Datum, Unterschrift [...]**: The date, and your signature.
 Use the DD.MM.YYYY date format.
 Your signature should be the same as on your passport or national ID.

+If you register more than 2 people, use the [*Beiblatt zur Anmeldung* form](/documents/beiblatt-zur-anmeldung.pdf).

 [^0]: [reddit.com/r/berlin](https://old.reddit.com/r/berlin/comments/dm65o5/adding_co_to_the_anmeldung/), [gutefrage.net](https://www.gutefrage.net/frage/was-ist-ein-adresszusatz-)
 [^1]: Kathleen Parker at [Red Tape Translation](/out/red-tape-translation) (September 2023)